 Looking Good -- Your appearance is an instant message to those around you, so the way you look is as important as how you behave.
 It goes without saying that you and your attire should be shiny and clean from head to toe.
 Dress appropriately for the situation - tailor your personal sense of style to suit your surroundings

 Positive Posture -- The way you stand, walk and sit all make a big impression.
 Hold your head high, keep your back straight and pull your shoulders back, but keep it all looking natural.
 Tread lightly (no clumping, thundering footsteps), and don't drag your feet or shuffle.
-Women should always sit with their knees together; men should avoid sitting with their legs excessively wide apart, and should never repeatedly jiggle their legmodern etiquette
+Women should always sit with their knees together; men should avoid sitting with their legs excessively wide apart, and should never repeatedly jiggle their leg

 Boost Your Body Language -- Body language is a series of silent signals that play a vitally important part in the impression you give to the world.
 Create an air of confidence and positivity by avoiding crossed arms, hunched shoulders and awkward fidgeting.
 Focus on good posture, positive gestures and a natural sense of self-awareness.
 Never yawn in public and don't forget to smile